aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-worksheet/working-with-validations-in-worksheets/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ValidationInWorksheets-ImplementingICustomInterface.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ValidationInWorksheets-ImplementingICustomInterface.cs" >}}
 ### **Accessing Validation**
 Once a validation is added to a specific worksheet cell, it may be required by developers to access and modify the the attributes of a specific validation at run-time.
 So, Aspose.Cells.GridDesktop has made it simple for developers to accomplish this task.